Louisville's Chris Mack doesn't think this college basketball season is any different than past seasons | NCAA.com

 "Like any good team that I think I've ever coached, I think you continue to get better as the year goes on.
 Guys get where they're playing their roles really well.
 We have a talented team," Mack said.

-In the past five games, the Cardinals have had six different players lead the team in scoring — David Johnson notched 19 points vs. Duke, Steven Enoch and Malik Williams each scored 13 against Georgia Tech, Darius Perry posted 19 points vs. Clemson, Jordan Nwora dropped 37 points against Boston College and Ryan McMahon finished with 23 vs. NC State.
+In five of the past six games, the Cardinals have had six different players lead the team in scoring — David Johnson notched 19 points vs. Duke, Steven Enoch and Malik Williams each scored 13 against Georgia Tech, Darius Perry posted 19 points vs. Clemson, Jordan Nwora dropped 37 points against Boston College and Ryan McMahon finished with 23 vs. NC State.

 The Cardinals will look to continue their win streak with four home games over the next six in the ACC.
 Then, they'll travel to Tallahassee on Feb.
 24 to face a Florida State squad who dealt Louisville one of its worst results of the season Jan.
 4 — a 78-65 loss at home.